-Union Function Union (ItemCollection As Items) As Items Combines the item the result. s in the current collection with ItemCollection, returning
+Union Function Union (ItemCollection As Items) As Items Combines the items in the current collection with ItemCollection, return the result.

 Query Object

 A Query is a single query object from the database.
 It can be used to selectively extract Items based on their content.